makrai/notes/gu2312-mamba-lin-time-seq.md

 * Selectivity allows filtering out irrelevant noise tokens that may occur between inputs of interest.
-This is exemplified by the Selective Copying task, but occurs ubiquitously in common data modalities, particularly for discrete data – for example the presence of language fillers such as “um”.
+This is exemplified by the Selective Copying task, but occurs ubiquitously in common data modalities, particularly for discrete data – for example the presence of language fillers such as “um”
-* the model can mechanistically filter out any particular input 𝑥𝑡 , for example in the gated RNN case (Theorem 1) when 𝑔𝑡 → 0.
+* the model can mechanistically filter out any particular input 𝑥𝑡, for example in the gated RNN case (Theorem 1) when 𝑔𝑡 → 0

 #### Filtering Context.
 It has been empirically observed that

-* many sequence models do not improve with longer context (F. Shi+ 2023), despite the principle that more context should lead to strictly better perf.
+* many sequence models do not improve with longer context (F. Shi+ 2023), despite the principle that more context should lead to strictly better perf
-  An explanation is that many sequence models cannot effectively ignore irrelevant context when necessary; an intuitive example are global convolutions (and general LTI models)
+  * An explanation is that many sequence models cannot effectively ignore irrelevant context when necessary;
+    an intuitive example are global convolutions (and general LTI models)
-* <~> selective models can simply reset their state at any time to remove extraneous history, and thus their performance in principle improves monotonicly with context length (eg Section 4.3.2)
+* vs selective models can simply reset their state at any time to remove extraneous history, and thus their performance in principle improves monotonicly with context length (eg Section 4.3.2)

-#### Boundary Resetting.
+#### Boundary Resetting

-* In settings where multiple independent sequences are stitched together, Transformers can keep them separate by instantiating a particular attention mask, while LTI models will bleed information between the sequences.
+* In settings where multiple independent sequences are stitched together, Transformers can keep them separate by instantiating a particular attention mask, while LTI models will bleed information between the sequences
-  Selective SSMs can also reset their state at boundaries (eg ∆𝑡 → ∞ or Theorem 1 when 𝑔𝑡 → 1)
+  * Selective SSMs can also reset their state at boundaries (eg ∆𝑡 → ∞ or Theorem 1 when 𝑔𝑡 → 1)
 * These settings may occur
   * artificially (eg packing documents together to improve hardware utiliz) or
   * naturally (eg episode boundaries in reinforcement learning (Lu+ 2023))